timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

     <div>When God has written his name on you, suffering qualitatively changes.
 Pain, loss, and weakness are no longer the end of the world and the death of your hopes.
 Whatever you must face changes in the light of the resurrection of Jesus Christ and the promise that you, too, will live.</div>
 </x-blockquote>

 Be still my soul and trust in the “eternal rock” (Isaiah 26:4).
-A life built on Jesus can withstand the raging floods that will come in this life (Matthew 7:24-27).
+Life built upon Jesus can withstand the raging floods that will come in this life (Matthew 7:24-27).

 Take it to heart, God will do nothing less than raise you from the dead!